-Her book on conscious creativity will be launched in 2021 and she is currently tapping on the keys aiming to finish the fiction book and find a Publishing company before the end of 2021.
+Candyss is currently tapping on the keys aiming to finish the illustrated fiction book before the end of the year.
+Watch this space!

 A lot of the time I use words in my art journals to describe what it is I’m seeing and what I want to paint.
 I drift from writing to drawing to painting while journalling and I really love word-craft just as much as painting.
 I paint what I imagine and write what I see.
 My characters in my current children’s book were first created from my sketchbooks and paintings.
 I’m imagining what doesn’t exist already and through imagining and sketching the characters are born.